nunososorio/docxmatch/README.md

 ## DocxMatch

-DocxMatch is a Streamlit app that analyzes the similarity between uploaded Word files.
+DocxMatch is a Streamlit app that analyzes the similarity between Word files.

 ## Live Tool